OffchainLabs/arbitrum-docs/arbitrum-docs/arbitrum-bridge/02-usdc-arbitrum-one.md

 ### Historical context

+The Arbitrum Bridge will continue to facilitate transfers of all USDC tokens.
+When depositing USDC from Ethereum, the option exists to receive USDC using Circle’s Cross-Chain Transfer Protocol or receive Bridged USDC using Arbitrum’s lock-and-mint bridge.
+Historical context
-Arbitrum One has supported Bridged USDC since conception, which previously had over a billion Bridged USDC in circulation.
-On June 8th 2023, Circle added support for the Cross-Chain Transfer Protocol and launched Arbitrum-native USDC, which enabled direct minting and burning of Arbitrum-Native USDC on Arbitrum One.
-Due to this, the Bridged USDC token symbol was renamed from USDC to USDC.e to accommodate Arbitrum-native USDC.
-The expectation is that over time the conversion of Bridged USDC to Arbitrum-native USDC will continue.
+In 2023, Circle launched USDC natively on Arbitrum One and added support for Cross-Chain Transfer Protocol, which enabled direct minting and burning of USDC between Ethereum and Arbitrum One.
+Due to this, the token symbol for Bridged USDC was renamed to USDC.e to accommodate an ecosystem-wide liquidity migration to native USDC.
+The expectation is that over time the liquidity migration of USDC.e to USDC will continue.